Who should attend

 “Key takeaway for me was to be conscious of listening to what the Aboriginal and Torres Strait Islander communities want.”

-“Being conscientious about the use of language (vernal and non-verbal) regarding Aboriginal and Torres Strait Islander people.
+“Being conscientious about the use of language (verbal and non-verbal) regarding Aboriginal and Torres Strait Islander people.
 This is vital in my field of work, which is communications.”

 The following charges will apply for non-attendance at a workshop with cost unless the registrant nominates a colleague (who meets the eligibility criteria for the course) to attend in their place.